 - Prepare libraries of re-usable codes before hand – If there are steps in your work flow which you need commonly, you should keep the codes for these operations handy.
 Turning 2 dates in a variety of features – just keep a standard set of code / functions, which can be used in all your hackathons.

-So, if I was a student participating in a data science hackathon coming up in 2 weeks, I would make sure I understand the data science workflow well.
-I would focus on using one tool – likely Python for the ease of it and make sure I focus on fundamentals.
-Believe me, this should be enough to make a mark!
+So, if I was a first time hackathon participant, I would make sure I understand the data science workflow well.
+I would focus on using one tool – likely Python for the ease of it (but this isn’t set in stone) and make sure I focus on getting my fundamentals right.
+Believe me, this should be enough to make a splash!
 So what are you waiting for – go, make your mark!

 If you have any questions about gearing up for the hackathons, please feel free to ask them here.
-Alternately, if you have a tip which I have missed out highlighting – please add it below in comments.
+Alternately, if you have a suggestion which I have missed out highlighting – please add it below in the comments.